CiscoSecurity/gta-03-api-use-cases/README.md

 ### Getting the next page

-To get the next page of previous response, use `after=[endCursor]` query parameter in your next request:
+To get the next page of for a previous response, use `after=[endCursor]` query parameter in your next request:

 ```console
 $ curl -H "Authorization: Bearer ${ACCESS_TOKEN}" \